A Structured Optimal Controller with Feed-Forward for Transportation: Results

 In the absence of the planned disturbances (i.e. with $d_i[t]\equiv{}0$), \eqref{eq:problem} is an infinite horizon LQ problem in standard form.
 It is of course highly desirable in applications to be able to include information about upcoming disturbances in the synthesis of the control law.
 However if we are given an infinite horizon of disturbances, \eqref{eq:problem} is no longer tractable.
 For the theoretical perspective, it turns out that the suitable assumption on the horizon length is as follows: \begin{assumption} Let the aggregate delay $\sigma_k$ in \eqref{eq:dynamics} be

-Given a horizon length $H\geq0$, assume that $d_i[t] = 0$ for all $t> H+(\sigma_N-\sigma_i)$ \change{and for all $1\leq i \leq N$}. \qedd \end{assumption}
+Given a horizon length $H\geq0$, assume that $d_i[t] = 0$ for all $t> H+(\sigma_N-\sigma_i)$ and for all $1\leq i \leq N$. \end{assumption}

-Observe that if $d_i[t] = 0$ for all $t>H$ then Assumption \ref{assump:horizon} holds.
+Observe that if $d_i[t] = 0$ for all $t>H$ then \cref{assump:horizon} holds.
 Thus the assumption captures the natural notion of having a finite horizon $H$ of information about the disturbances $d_i[t]$ available when constructing the control input.
-In Section \ref{sec:simulations} we will investigate how the length of the horizon affects the performance of the controller.
+In \cref{sec:simulations} we will investigate how the length of the horizon affects the performance of the controller.

 We will now state the main results of this paper.
 The following theorem shows that \eqref{eq:problem} can be solved by running two simple algorithms; one for calculating all the necessary parameters, and one for computing the optimal inputs.
-Both algorithms can be implemented using only local communication as discussed in Section \ref{sec:impl}. \change{A graphical illustration of the implementation of Algorithm \ref{alg:com_gen}, which is the algorithm used for the online implementation, can be found in Fig. \ref{fig:com_ill}. }
+Both algorithms can be implemented using only local communication as discussed in \cref{sec:impl}.
+A graphical illustration of the implementation of \cref{alg:com_gen}, which is the algorithm used for the on-line implementation, can be found in \cref{fig:com_ill}.

 \begin{theorem} Let